Questions and answers about semester start

 Remember: Before you upload a picture you need to activate your user account.
 Create account.

-To get a student ID and student card, you must take a photo with your own PC /Mobile/camera.
+To get a student ID and student card, you must upload a photo.

 The card gives access to the campus outside opening hours, serves as your library card and enables you to use printers.
 The card can be obtained from the service square at your campus.